mathworks/toolboxdesign/MEX.md

 - **`buildtool`**: MATLAB's tool for automating build processes, including MEX file compilation.
 See the [`buildtool` documentation](https://www.mathworks.com/help/matlab/ref/buildtool.html) for more information.
 - **CI/CD Pipelines**: Continuous Integration and Continuous Deployment tools like GitHub Actions or GitLab CI/CD ensure your code is tested and deployed automatically.

-## Managing MEX functions and run time binaries
+## MEX functions and runtime binaries
 [MATLAB Toolbox Best Practices](README.md) advocates for placing the files needed by the user to run the toolbox under the `toolbox` folder.
-Contents of this folder is what shipped to the users.
+Contents of this folder is what gets shipped to the user.
 For a toolbox that uses MEX, we recommend the MEX functions to be placed under a `private` folder within the `toolbox` folder.
 The content of the `private` folder can be ignored from version control (add the private folder to the .gitignore) since MEX functions are derived artifacts.
-In addition to MEX functions, the `private` folder can also have other binary files that are required during runtime.
+In addition to MEX functions, the `private` folder can also have other binary files that are required at runtime.

+Improper use of MEX functions can lead to MATLAB crashing.
+An effective safeguard against this failure is to prevent direct access to MEX functions.
+We recommended calling the MEX function from a MATLAB script, by doing so the author can validate the inputs from a MATLAB script before passing it to the MEX function.
+Placing the the MEX functions within a private folder only facilitates this, since a private folder cannot be added to MATLAB path directly and only MATLAB scripts placed within the parent folder of a private folder can access its contents.

 ## MEX Source Files